 “Don’t just have your life jacket close by, wear it,” said ODNR Director Mary Mertz.
 “If an accident occurs and you suddenly end up overboard, a life jacket will help keep your head above water and could save your life.”

-State of Ohio statistics show that drowning was the reported cause of the death in 50 percent of all boating fatalities in 2018.
-Of those, 75 percent were reported as not wearing their life jackets.
 The Wear It Ohio campaign encourages Vermilion boaters and water enthusiasts alike to always wear a life jacket when in or around water!

 “We are excited to join forces with partners around the world to encourage everyone to wear a life jacket when on the water and always boat responsibly because the best boating experience is a safe boating experience,” said Peg Phillips, executive director of the National Safe Boating Council.